madyhr/arise/README.md

 - Servo jitter fixed with friction rings made of rubber instead of PLA
 - Adjusting coxa, femur, tibia STLs from MakeYourPet to be compatible with M3 screws instead of M2 screws
 - All six legs have been fitted to the main body frame
+- Designed lower and upper body frame capable of keeping electronics organized and safe

 ### Current task:
-Designing lower and upper body frame capable of keeping electronics organized and safe
+- Back to fixing a bit of servo jitter as friction rings wear out... :(

 ### Next up:
 Designing leg shields for coolness factor so they don't look as feeble and weak.